 The design seems more than enough to carry you as your daily game driver.
 It does not feature flashy buttons, but there are enough for you to carry out your daily FPS and MMO needs.
 The left and right clicks are removable and switchable with the Omron switches to get extra responsiveness according to your playing style.
 This is an appealing feature for an audience that likes the flexibility and more utility in their gaming mouse.

-In our testing with Asus Gladius 2, its performance excellently on any surface as it packs a high DPI value of 12,000 with 50g acceleration.
+In testing with Asus Gladius 2, it performed excellently on any surface as it packs a high DPI value of 12,000 with 50g acceleration.
 Combining the 1000 times per second polling rate provides a blazing fast and pleasing gaming experience.
 You won’t feel lags, and the overall experience feels snappy and smooth.
 In most FPS games setting the general DPI to 1800 works flawlessly, while for snipping needs setting the value to 800 can result in excellent results.